JohanVanslembrouck/corolib/examples/study-initial_suspend/README.md

   * foo() completes on another thread: there is a race condition between the original thread checking if foo() has already completed and the other thread on which the completion of foo() takes place.

-In case of a lawy start or an eager start with foo() not yet completed, bar() suspends and returns control to its caller, that will return control to its caller, etc.
+In case of a lazy start or an eager start with foo() not yet completed, bar() suspends and returns control to its caller, that will return control to its caller, etc.
 At some point, however, we will reach a point where we cannot "descend" any further, otherwise we would "fall off" the original thread.